-If you really want to visit the real India and the place where people worship and celebrate death for salvation, then do visit Varanasi.
-This vivid colourful city would not only provide some excellent delicious cuisines but also give you the best lifetime memories of the streets, Ganga Arati, Boat ride and people.
+If you really want to visit real India and the place where people worship and celebrate death for salvation, then do visit Varanasi.
+This vivid colourful city would not only provide some excellent delicious cuisines but also give you the best lifetime memories of the streets, Ganga Arati, Boat rides and people.

-Do you want to Include anything?
+Do you want to include anything?
 Do share in the comment section